charwick/helipad/README.md

 # Helipad

-Helipad is a powerful agent-based modeling framework for Python with a shallow learning curve.
+Helipad is a powerful agent-based modeling framework for Python with powerful visualization capabilities and a shallow learning curve.
 Documentation and API reference can be found at https://helipad.dev

 ## Features